ArcanaFramework/arcana-xnat/README.rst

    :alt: Docs

-An extension of the Arcana framework to enable users to apply workflows and analyses on data stored within XNAT data repositories and deploy pipelines to the XNAT Container Service.
+An extension for the Arcana framework that adds support for XNAT_ repositories as Arcana_ data stores, and automatically deploy pipelines to XNAT Container Service "apps".

-The extension module provides the following classes
+The extension module provides the following classes:

 * ``Xnat`` data store for accessing data via REST API (only)
 * ``XnatViaCS`` data store for accessing data in the XNAT archive directly when running within the XNAT Container Service